 For tripod mounting, I suggest using a strong ball head (such as the Really Right Stuff BH-55 or Arca-Swiss Z1) with this lens.
 Much better (safer, easier) is to use a lens of this size on a gimbal style head such as the Wimberley WH-200-S Sidemount Head, Wimberley Tripod Head II, or Really Right Stuff PG-02.

 Two tripod collar feet were included with the EF version II lens, with one being a small foot designed for monopods.
 I never used the small one, and apparently, many others left their small foot in the box as well.
-The smaller monopod base plate is reportedly again available for the RF lens, but it is now an optional accessory.
+The smaller monopod foot is reportedly again available for the RF lens, but it is now an optional accessory.

 The big lens hood is sometimes an issue from a space standpoint, including packing space and space on the sidelines or other events.
 For those circumstances, there is the optional Canon ET-155B Short Lens Hood.
 The price tag is substantial for this one also.